A timeline of the assassination attempt on former President Trump

 Trump's private jet lands at Newark Liberty International Airport.

-Video posted by an aide showed the former president deplaning, flanked by U.S. Secret Service agents and heavily armed members of the agency's counter assault team.
+Video posted by an aide showed the former president deplaning, flanked by Secret Service agents and heavily armed members of the agency's counterassault team.
 It was an unusually visible show of force by his protective detail.

 Trump travels to his private golf club in nearby Bedminster, New Jersey, to spend the night.